 This cruise departs and finishes at Dunstaffnage Marina near Oban.
 Oban is well connected to the public transport network.
 The easiest way to get to Oban is by train from Glasgow Queen Street station.
 The journey takes around 3 hours.
 The train journey from Edinburgh is also via Glasgow Queen Street and takes just over 4 hours in total.
 Timetables will be available here.

-We’ll be happy to help you find the best travel connections!
+We’ll be happy to help you find the best travel connections and accommodation before and/or after the cruise experience!